LGBTQ rights in Afghanistan: Sharia law

-The Constitution stipulated that Afghanistan is an Islamic republic, so it was possible for LGBT people in Afghanistan to be charged with violating Sharia law.
+The Constitution stipulated that Afghanistan is an Islamic republic, so it was possible for LGBTQ people in Afghanistan to be charged with violating Sharia law.
 This could have happened happen in lieu of, or in addition to charges being brought under the penal code.
 The Constitution of the Republic was more lenient than many hudud punishments, which were rarely enforced under the Islamic Republic.

 Due to a lack of trust in federal institutions due to high rates of corruption, an estimated 80% of disputes are handled at the local level, in Jirga councils.
 Jirgas make decisions based on both traditional tribal law and Sharia law.

 In the cities, persons convicted of homosexuality were generally sentenced to prison.
 In 2004, an American advisor to the Afghanistan government was arrested and sentenced to a prison sentence for homosexual activities with an Afghan man.
 Other news reports also noted that other men have been imprisoned for engaging in such same-sex sexual behavior.

 Islamic Emirate of Afghanistan

 The Taliban took over Afghanistan in 2021 after the previous government collapsed.
-Under their rule, LGBT recognition is against Islamic (sharīʿa) law and homosexuals are to be punished by death.
-Unlike the previous republic government, the Taliban's state has openly, either directly or indirectly, killed LGBT members.
+Under their rule, LGBTQ recognition is against Islamic (sharīʿa) law and homosexuals are to be punished by death.
+Unlike the previous republic government, the Taliban's state has openly, either directly or indirectly, killed LGBTQ members.
 Shortly before the takeover, one Taliban judge stated that homosexuality must be punished either by stoning or by bringing a wall down upon the offender.

 Under its first rule in the 1990s the group criminalized all sexual relationships outside of the heterosexual marriage, and would often publicly execute men and women for committing fornication and adultery and for engaging in sodomy.
 Gay men were the victim of honor killings by family members.
 The Taliban also killed gay men by having those accused of homosexual acts be placed into a pit and have a stone wall fall on them.
 In 1994, the Taliban supreme leader, Mullah Omar, saved a boy from being sodomized by two feuding generals in Kandahar and when he was subsequently given control of the city he decreed that both violent and mutually consensual sodomy would be capital crimes.

+A 2017 law made homosexuality illegal in Afghanistan for both women and men.

-The Afghan LGBT Organization is an NGO that tracks the rights of LGBT people in Afghanistan.
+The Afghan LGBT Organization is an NGO that tracks the rights of LGBTQ people in Afghanistan.